 Make Waste Water Work

-Once you’ve fixed your leaks, made sure your fixtures and appliances are water-efficient, and reduced your water needs outdoors, you can conserve even more water by finding ways to make sure you capture and use water that would otherwise go to waste.
+Once you’ve fixed your leaks, make sure your fixtures and appliances are water-efficient and reduced your water needs outdoors, you can conserve even more water by finding ways to make sure you capture and use water that would otherwise go to waste.
 If you wash dishes at your sink, don’t let the water run as you wash.
 Put a plastic basin in the sink, fill it with water, and use that water to wash your dishes.
 Even better, add a second basin of clean water for rinsing.

 Have you ever turned the hot water on, and waited for it to turn from cold to hot before you started using it?
 Instead of letting that water go down the drain, capture it in a pitcher or jar and use it to water your houseplants.
 You can do the same thing with water used to boil pasta—let it cool to room temperature and use it to water your plants.
 Once you start looking for them, opportunities to reuse water will present themselves everywhere.